finnhambly/finnhambly.github.io/blog/attractorstates.md

 > The development of the printing press resulted in wars, revolutions, religions, political movements, and further scientific and technological advances which have completely remade the world.
 In the simmer scenario [0.2% growth a year for 25,000 years], a technology as fundamental as that is being developed every 500 years for the remainder of our time in the galaxy.
 In this scenario, no century ends up having extraordinarily important technological changes in the grand scheme of things.

-But maybe, if the technologies were more transformative, and the transition more discontinuous, the choices made by users of the first printing presses would have taken away any chance for human civilisation to deviate from its subsequent trajectory.
+But maybe, if the technologies were more transformative and the transition more discontinuous, the users of the first printing presses would have entirely determined humanity's subsequent trajectory.
 Karnofsky claims that this may be the case now:
 > During the century we’re in right now, we will develop technologies that cause us to transition to a state in which humans as we know them are no longer the main force in world events.
 This is our last chance to shape how that transition happens.

 In other words, this transition is different because it won't just induce change, but may eternally restrict humanity's capacity for it.
 This is a strong claim but, if the future holds a large number of digital people, it is hard to dispute [Karnofsky's reasoning](https://www.cold-takes.com/how-digital-people-could-change-the-world/).
 Just a couple of transformative technologies (artificial intelligence and digital consciousness) could lead to human extinction or a permanent, galaxy-wide, dystopian regime — both examples of 'attractor states'.